roackb2/pat-tree/README.md

 ========

 PAT tree construction for Chinese document, now in development.
-Provide functionality to add documents and construct PAT tree in memory, extract keywords, and split documents.
+Provide functionality to add documents and construct PAT tree in memory, store it to database, extract keywords, and split documents.

 example of result: